 - 4.4 As previously reported, a number of measures have been taken with the aim of increasing FOI performance: - Centralisation of the function in the Customer Relations Team - Implementation of a new case management system - Review of the procedures - Training has been provided to officers - Continual monitoring weekly by CMT - 4.5 Notwithstanding these measures, performance across the Council remains disappointingly low, despite some pockets of improved performance which have been reported to previous Committees.
-The Council aspires to meet the 90% response rate expected by the Information Commissioner and this has been included as a Corporate Plan KPI. - 4.6 Following the update provided at the January 2022 meeting for quarter 3 of 21/22 financial year, the table below shows the quarter 4 data and the annual data for 21/22.
+The Council aspires to meet the 90% response rate expected by the Information Commissioner and this has been included as a Corporate Plan KPI. - 4.6 Following the update provided at the July 2022 meeting for quarter 4 of 21/22 financial year, the table below shows the quarter 1 data for 2022/23.